agan-k/FormVsContent/blog_posts/javascript-understanding-recursion.md

 ---
 image: '/assets/content/posts/recursion_article/javascript_square.png'
-title: "Understanding the Recursion "
+title: "Understanding the Recursion"
+subtitle: "Taking a Closer Look at the Recursive Method"
 date: "Nov 2020 by"
 author: 'K. Agan'
 ---

 Here is another personal take on a subject I struggled with in the beginning until one of those great 'Aha!' moments which give us the desire to keep tackling new challenges.